-- a) Improvement of Traffic Policing - i) Development of traffic-policing functions - ii) Analysis of the following needs of traffic-policing staff: - > Uniform remuneration packages - Upgrading of traffic stations in former homelands - Vehicles and equipment - Training - iii) Outsourcing of some traffic-policing functions by RTMC - iv) Practical considerations regarding the implementation of AARTO & RTIA - v) Outsourcing of emergency and traffic vehicles - vi) Introduction of effective measures to prevent fraud and corruption - b) Improvement of vehicle testing, registration and licensing - Investigation to ensure a more even distribution of centres for vehicle testing, registration and licensing throughout the province - ii) Introduction of measures to improve service delivery at these centres - iii) Performance of functions in collaboration with RTMC - iv) Continuous upgrading of vehicle-testing centres - v) Implementation of measures to eliminate fraudulent practices - Improvement of driver training, testing and licensing - Registration of all driving schools in the province - ii) Registration/training/retesting of all driving instructors - iii) Specification of minimum requirements for driving schools - iv) Performance of this function in collaboration with RTMC
+- a) Improvement of traffic policing - i) Development of traffic-policing functions - ii) Analysis of the following needs of traffic-policing staff: - Uniform remuneration packages - > Upgrading of traffic stations in former homelands - Vehicles and equipment - > Training - iii) Outsourcing of some traffic-policing functions by RTMC - iv) Practical considerations regarding the implementation of AARTO & RTIA - v) Outsourcing of emergency and traffic vehicles - vi) Introduction of effective measures to prevent fraud and corruption - b) Improvement of vehicle testing, registration and licensing - i) Investigation to ensure a more even distribution of centres for vehicle testing, registration and licensing throughout the province - ii) Introduction of measures to improve service delivery at these centres - iii) Execution of function in collaboration with RTMC - iv) Continuous upgrading of vehicle testing centres - v) Implementation of measures to eliminate fraudulent practices. - c) Improvement of driver training, testing and licensing - i) Registration of all driving schools in the province - ii) Registration/training/retesting of all driving instructors - iii) Specification of minimum requirements for driving schools - iv) Execution of this function in collaboration with RTMC - v) Continuous upgrading of driving testing and licensing centres - vi) Implementation of measures to eliminate fraudulent practices.

-- v) Continuous upgrading of driver-testing and licensing centres - vi) Implementation of measures to eliminate fraudulent practices.
+As contained in "Limpopo in Motion", the Limpopo Province would also like to implement traffic and safety awareness campaigns as well as training and capacity building projects in terms of the following strategies:

-As contained in "Limpopo in Motion", the Limpopo Province would also like to implement traffic and safety awareness campaigns as well as training and capacity-building projects in terms of the following strategies:
+- a) Promotion of road safety education and communication - i) Recruit road safety volunteers in communities - ii) Mobilise the community to promote road safety

-- a) Promotion of Road Safety Education and Communication - i) Recruit road safety volunteers in communities - ii) Mobilise the community to promote road safety - iii) Develop effective communication programmes - iv) Include a road safety programme in the school curriculum - v) Provide road safety education for all professional drivers - vi) Distribute road safety material. - b) Improved public transport safety and security - i) Implement the recommendations of the NLTSF - ii) Implement the relevant aspects of the taxi recapitalisation report - iii) Improve regulation/control and governance in the taxi industry - iv) Implement crime prevention technologies to improve public transport security.
+- iii) Develop an effective communication programme - iv) Include a road safety programme in the school curriculum - v) Provide road safety education for all professional drivers - vi) Distribute road safety material. - b) Improved public transport safety and security - i) Implement the recommendations of the NLTSF - ii) Implement the relevant aspects of the taxi recapitalisation report - iii) Improve regulation/control and governance in the taxi industry - iv) Implement crime prevention technologies to improve public transport security.

-5.5 The availability and use of information
+5.4 The availability and use of information

-The following information is available, and could be useful in practising law enforcement in the VDTF:
+The following information is available, and could be useful in practising law enforcement in the MOPANI: